Rosebery (NSW)

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Rosebery has 61 active public transport stops, all of which are bus stops.
-These stops are served by 20 different routes that together facilitate 5,318 weekly passenger trips.
-The accessibility to these services is rated as excellent, with residents typically living within 125 meters of the nearest stop.
+These stops are served by 20 different routes that collectively facilitate 5,318 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically living within 125 meters of the nearest stop.
+In this predominantly residential area, most commuters travel outward.
+Cars remain the primary mode of transportation, used by 64% of residents, while buses and trains are used by 11% and 10% respectively.
+The average vehicle ownership per dwelling is 0.7, lower than the regional average.

-On average, there are 759 daily trips across all routes, which translates to approximately 87 weekly trips per individual stop.
+According to the 2021 Census, 51.9% of residents work from home, which may be influenced by COVID-19 conditions.
+On average, there are 759 trips daily across all routes, equating to approximately 87 weekly trips per individual stop.

 Frequently Asked Questions - Transport